nsfcac/gpupowermodel/README.md

 ## Acknowledgments

-The National Energy Research Scientific Computing Center (NERSC) is a U.S. Department of Energy Office of Science User Facility operated under Contract No. DEAC02-05CH11231.
+The National Energy Research Scientific Computing Center (NERSC) is a U.S. Department of Energy Office of Science User Facility operated under Contract No. DEAC02- 05CH11231.
 Results presented in this paper were obtained using the Chameleon testbed supported by the National Science Foundation.
+This research is supported in part by the National Science Foundation under grant CNS-1817094, OAC-1835892, and CNS-1939140 (A U.S. National Science Foundation Industry-University Cooperative Research Center on Cloud and Autonomic Computing).